-Eve Bernèche exited CDPQ to join Vertical Bridge's board of directors.
-She was senior director of infra at CDPQ which acquired a 30% stake in Vertical Bridge Holdings - the largest private owner and operator of communications infrastructure in the US - in June 2019.
+Eve Bernèche has joined Vertical Bridge's board of directors.
+She is senior director of infra at CDPQ which acquired a 30% stake in Vertical Bridge Holdings - the largest private owner and operator of communications infrastructure in the US - in June 2019.